kubernetes/community/governance.md

 - **[New Contributor](https://github.com/kubernetes/contrib/issues/1090)**: a
   couple of PRs
-- **Contributor**: more than a couple of PRs (which could include documentation contributions as well as code)
+- **Contributor**: more than a couple of PRs (which could include documentation contributions as well as code); we have [expectations](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/community-expectations.md) that frequent contributors will assist in our code-review process and with project maintenance
 - **Org Member**: active enough to be useful to assign issues to them and add them to a github team (e.g., for a SIG) for notification purposes; if they choose public membership, they get a badge on their github profile